MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

 9. On the menu bar, select **Save**.

-The following screen capture shows the alerts for scale out and scale in.
+The following screen capture shows the alerts for scale-out and scale-in.

    ![Alerts (classic)](media/solution-deployment-guide-hybrid/image22.png)

-## Redirect traffic between Azure and Azure Stack
+## Redirect traffic between Azure and Azure Stack Hub

-You can configure manual or automatic switching of your web app traffic switching between Azure and Azure Stack.
+You can configure manual or automatic switching of your web app traffic switching between Azure and Azure Stack Hub.

-### Configure manual switching between Azure and Azure Stack
+### Configure manual switching between Azure and Azure Stack Hub

 When your web site reaches the thresholds that you configure, you'll receive an alert.
 Use the following steps to manually redirect traffic to Azure.